 What is the current standard of care?

-Dr. Gould: The standard of care used to be steroids and surgery, but now it is the use of biologic medications.
+Dr. Gould: The standard of care used to be steroids and surgery, but now it is the use of biological medications.
 The majority of people who elect to go into trials have either failed an approved drug or have reimbursement issues with acquiring approved drugs.
 Others participate because they are interested in a new mechanism of delivery or want to contribute to ongoing research.

 What is the average number of patients enrolled in an IBD study?

 Ms. Lobo: For most IBD trials, there are anywhere between 250 to 600 participants recruited globally.
 At our sites, we typically enroll upwards of 30+ patients per trial per site.
-We have over 40 ongoing studies, but still there are a significant number of people not engaged in studies and so we see the ability to expand our reach.
+We have over 40 ongoing studies, but still, there are a significant number of people not engaged in studies and so we see the ability to expand our reach.

 In addition to doing GI research, TDDA has tackled trials in other therapeutic areas.
 What is unique about conducting an IBD trial when compared to a trial in a different field?